-If you need more ideas on RV kitchen accessories check out our list here.
+If you need more ideas on RV kitchen accessories check out our ultimate list of RV kitchen accessories here.

-If you are traveling with kids in your motorhome or vehicle, you will most likely need to take more frequent bathroom breaks.
+If you’re traveling with kids in your RV or truck camper, you will most likely need to take more frequent bathroom breaks.

 Be patient and prepare to stop at rest stops, truck stops, or even finding a Walmart right off the road.

 14. When planning your drive time, double what Google Map tells you.